Kuznetsov-100-Rads-Bar/P12-SportSee-OCR/README.md

 ### **Warning**

-- To get started, first launch the front-end and you will have a **404** page and a link below that will take you to  [localhost3000/user/12](localhost3000/user/12)
+- To get started, first launch the front-end and you will have a **404** page and links below that will take you to  [localhost3000/user/12](localhost/user/12)=> Back to the page or [localhost3000/user/12](localhost3000/user/12) or [localhost3000/user/18](localhost3000/user/18) that you have the possibility to choose ! !

 Please start and launch the Back-End  [P9-front-end-dashboard/](P9-front-end-dashboard/) with command **npm start**